 If you wish to move these orchids outside in the warm months simply bring them outside in their pots.
 You will want to really make sure that your orchids don’t dry out too much, so remember to mist them and put them humidity trays.

 You can also mount them as seen in the previous post.
-My grandfather and grandmother love planting their orchids on Florida trees.
+My grandfather and grandmother loved planting their orchids on Florida trees which is now carried on by their children.
 This is a beautiful way to grow orchids!